marcelkooi/awesome-newsletter-tools/README.md

 ## Inbox Management

 - [Inspiratio](https://inspirat.io/) - a simple, focused reading app for your newsletters
-- [Kill the newsletter](kill-the-newsletter.com/) - create an RSS feed from newsletter subscriptions
+- [Kill the newsletter](https://www.kill-the-newsletter.com/) - create an RSS feed from newsletter subscriptions
 - [Mux](https://mux.to/) - receive and organize your newsletters in a special mailbox
-- [Newslettrs](https://newslettrs.app/) - get all your newsletters in one place
 - [Slick Inbox](https://slickinbox.com/) -  break free of a cluttered email inbox
 - [Stoop](https://stoopinbox.com/) - quit the news feed, embrace the newsletter
 - [Supscrib](https://supscrib.com/) - the new way of subscribing anonymously to newsletters